 • Previous unsuccessful IVF procedure

-How ICSI is performed?
+How ICSI treatment is performed?

 As with standard IVF treatment, you will be given fertility drugs to stimulate your ovaries to develop several mature eggs for fertilization.
 When your eggs are ready for collection they will be retrieved through a short outpatient procedure.
 The collected eggs are used immediately or frozen and used later on.